 Read this Wikipedia entry describing the work being done to provide equal access to websites.
 Learn more

 Find out how the Web Accessibility Initiative (WAI) develops strategies, guidelines and resources to help make the Internet accessible to people with disabilities.
 Learn more

 Accessible iOS User Guides

-The iOS User Guides are designed with accessibility in mind.
-Read the iPhone User Guide or the iPad User Guide in tagged PDF format using the Preview application in OS X, and Adobe Acrobat for Mac and Windows.
-Or listen to the iPhone User Guide in EPUB format using VoiceOver in the iBooks app on iPhone.
-(You can download the iBooks app for free from the App Store, and then download the iPhone User Guide from iBooks.)
-If you can read English braille, you can read the electronic braille version in .brf format, or order an embossed copy from LightHouse for the Blind in San Francisco, California.
+The iOS user guides are designed with accessibility in mind.
+Read the iPhone User Guide or the iPad User Guide in tagged HTML.
+Or listen to either guide in EPUB format using VoiceOver in the iBooks app on iPhone.
+(You can download the iBooks app for free from the App Store, and then download the iPhone User Guide or iPad User Guide from iBooks.)
+If you can read English braille, you can read the electronic braille version in .brf format, or order an embossed copy from LightHouse for the Blind and Visually Impaired in San Francisco, California.

 Accessible Apple Watch User Guide

-Access the VoiceOver Getting Started Guide using a web browser and the VoiceOver Help menu (Control-Option-H).
-If you can read English braille, you can read the electronic braille version in .brf format, or order an embossed copy of VoiceOver Getting Started from LightHouse for the Blind in San Francisco, California.
+Access VoiceOver Getting Started using a web browser and the VoiceOver Help menu (Control-Option-H).
+If you can read English braille, you can read the electronic braille version in .brf format, or order an embossed copy of VoiceOver Getting Started from LightHouse for the Blind and Visually Impaired in San Francisco, California.

 Use your web browser to access a set of charts that map keyboard and numeric keypad keys to VoiceOver commands.
 These quick reference charts in HTML format are available in colour and in greyscale, and can be printed at any size.

 Download Voluntary Product Accessibility Templates (VPATs) in PDF format for a variety of Apple hardware and software products.
 A VPAT describes how a product or service addresses US Section 508 guidelines.